 5. Remove 3 tbsp. pumpkin to a small bowl.
 Add remaining pumpkin and stir to combine.

-6. Add tomatoes (with juices) and chicken broth.
+6. Add tomatoes and chicken broth.
 Stir to combine.

 7. Add beans and add meat back to pot.
 Stir to combine.
 Bring to boil and reduce to simmer.
-Cook about 15 minutes to meld flavors.
+Simmer about 30 minutes to meld flavors.

 8. Meanwhile, add sour cream to pumpkin in small bowl.
 Stir until smoothly combined and add salt to taste.

-9. Serve, with cream on top along with cilantro, chips or cheese (if desired).
+9. Remove chili from heat and add lime juice and cilantro.
+Taste for salt.
+Serve, with cream on top along with cilantro, chips or cheese (if desired).